epage/epage.github.io/blog/blog/iterating-on-test.md

 This means
 - If you write directly to `stdout`, `stderr`, use libc, or have C code using libc, it will not be captured
 - If the test launches a thread, its output will not be captured (as far as I can tell)
-- This can only be done in nightly code, like in the stdlib and libtest
+- This API is only available in nightly (which libtest has special access to on stable)

 Previously, this
 [whole process was more more reusable but more complex](https://github.com/rust-lang/rust/pull/78714) and there is hesitance to go back in this direction.
 For this to be stabilized, this also needs to be more general This needs to cover `std::io::stdout` / `std::io::stderr` and likely libc.
-This needs to be more reslient, capturing across all threads or inherited when new threads are spawned.
+This needs to be more resilient, capturing across all threads or inherited when new threads are spawned.
 Then there is `async` where its not about what thread you are running on.